-In 2008, IFU paid out DKK 200m to the Danish state, thereby bringing the total capital payment made by IFU to the state since 2004 to DKK 950m.
-Upon request from the government, IFU's Board has preliminarily accepted a further capital repayment of DKK 250m in 2009, which, when executed, will result in IFU having paid out approximately DKK 150m more than the total capital paid in since the Fund's establishment in 1967, DKK 1,051m.
+In 2008, IFU repaid DKK 200m to the Danish state, thereby bringing the total capital repayment made by IFU to the state since 2004 to DKK 950m.
+Upon request from the government, IFU's Board has preliminarily accepted a further capital repayment of DKK 250m in 2009, which, if executed, will result in IFU having repaid approximately DKK 150m more than the total capital contributed by the state since the Fund's establishment in 1967, DKK 1,051m.